harshnisar/al-folio/_posts/2022-4-14-translators-in-government.md

 ---
 layout: post
 title: "Noting #3: On Being Translators in Government"
-date: 2022-4-15
+date: 2022-4-14
-description: Limits of first principles thinking and the role of translators bridging the outside and the inside in public sector
+description: "Limits of first principles thinking and the role of translators bridging the outside and the inside in public sector"
 categories:
   - Blog
 tags: